GChristensen/posts/_posts/2021-07-07-how-to-design-software-systems-qmark.md

 In this sense, the book has lost absolutely nothing for almost 15 years of its existence.

 * "Functional Programming Made Easier" by Charles Scalfani adds a yet another dimension of despair.
-In two thousand pages of fine print it explains that you can not skillfully build functional abstractions without the knowledge of category theory and attempts to teach you some of it along the way.
+In two thousand pages of fine print, it explains that you can not skillfully build functional abstractions without the knowledge of category theory and attempts to teach you some of it along the way.

 * If you are still struggling, read [Professor Frisby's Mostly Adequate Guide to Functional Programming](https://github.com/MostlyAdequate/mostly-adequate-guide)